 - The money you invest in 529 plan can be used, without penalty, only for college education purposes

 - We don’t know how much college will cost in another 10,20, or 30 years.
 So a balanced approach is necessary to avoid over-investing in 529 plan

-- The money you contribute are just like regular investments and there is no promise on how much return you’ll earn (you get to choose your preferred investment options from the provided list)
+- The money you contribute is just like regular investments and there is no promise on how much return you’ll earn (you get to choose your preferred investment options from the provided list)

 How To Choose A 529 Plan:

-As I mentioned, we invested in 529 plan for Chuttu’s college education.
-From on my research, our final list of 529 plans are Utah, Ohio, New York, Florida, Alaska, and Lousiana.
+As I mentioned, we invested in 529 plan for our kids college education.
+We don’t pay state tax for our incomes (Texas doesn’t have state tax).
+Based on my research, our final list of 529 plans are Utah, Ohio, New York, Florida, Alaska, and Lousiana.
 Below are the criteria we looked at when selecting the 529 plan.